michi84o/AccessBattle/README.md

 ## Status

 - Current status: Work in progress
   - Multiplayer is in alpha.
-There are some bugs and features are missing (WIP)
+There are some bugs and features are missing.
   - Singleplayer is in alpha.
 The AI plugin contains two stupid AI opponents.
+  - Singleplayer and AI vs AI is also available as a console program.

 - Roadmap
   - ~~User Interface + Multiplayer finished: January 2018~~ (Postponed for now)
   - Singleplayer: Add more AI opponents.
-Next one is probably a neural network.
+Next one is probably a neural network (WIP).
   - Documentation: August 2018 (if I have some free time)
   - Sorry if this is taking so long.
 I have a full time job and not much free time.